MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 2025 May 25th on AX000 panel: Some parameters for Program added.
 Program LFO settings and control settings.
 Removed annoying extra program selector.
 - UPDATE 2025 May 26th on AX000 panel: Added proper logic when adding samples to program OR to a bank.
 - UPDATE 2025 May 28th on AX000 panel: Visual styling and bug fixes.
+- UPDATE 2025 May 28th#2 on AX000 panel: Current "Alles ok version."

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
 - 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.